rotimi-best/login-page/README.md

-# login-page
+# MeQry login-page
-A clone of the pluralright login page
+A clone of the pluralright login page and an interface for a React/Electron/Express/Mongodb project I am working on